iobroker-bot-orga/stale-handler/README.md

-# ioBroker Bot Task Library
+# ioBroker Bot Stale Handler

-This is a code for frontend and back-end of the service https://adapter-check.iobroker.in/
+This repository contains procedures to handle stale issues and PRs.

 <!--
 	Placeholder for the next version (at the beginning of the line):